joannhsiao/Real-or-not-NLP-with-disaster-tweets/README.md

 # Real-or-not-NLP-with-disaster-tweets
-- goal: To determine whether the disasters mentioned within the input tweets are real or not.
+- Goal: To determine whether the disasters mentioned within the input tweets are real or not.
 - Data analysis
 - Model choosing
 - Grid search
 - Data filtering
 - Submit on Kaggle
+Discussion and Result are all in pdf file: Python Machine Learning Final Project.pdf